-Created by 29-year-old Denver resident Adam Sikorski, Coloradical has sold hundreds of shirts for men and women since it launched in June 2010 with just : the state flag, with “Coloradical!” printed underneath.
+Created by 29-year-old Denver resident Adam Sikorski, Coloradical has sold hundreds of shirts for men and women since it launched in June 2010 with just one design : the state flag, with “Coloradical!” printed underneath.

 “The brand’s identity is based in fun and a love for all things Colorado,” Sikorski says.

 Sikorski grew up in awe of punk rock concert tees and logos that plastered the inside of skate shops.
 At the University of Northern Colorado, he majored in print making and ceramics, with a focus in graphic design.
 After graduating in 2007, the aspiring artist began selling T-shirts under his namesake brand, Adam Sikorski.
 Then came Coloradical.
-Today he personally creates each design, which is then screen printed onto shirts, a brand he chose for its comfort and longevity of the American-made product.
+Today he personally creates each design, which is then screen printed onto American Apparel shirts, a brand he chose for its comfort and longevity of the American-made product.